graalvm/graal-languages-demos/graalwasm/graalwasm-embed-rust-code-guide/README.md

 }
 ```

-## 4. Building and Testing the Application
+## 4. Build and Test the Application

 Compile and run the Java application with Maven: